 In recent years, States have increasingly used the principle of airspace sovereignty as a tool of coercive diplomacy for reasons that are not always linked to aviation, threatening the stability of the Chicago Convention regime for international civil aviation established in 1944.
-This panel seeks to consider the legal basis of airspace restrictions in international aviation, the operational and commercial challenges they impose on airlines including the economic and social side effects, and the range of dispute settlement mechanisms that are available to States: from consultations and negotiations under the auspices of the

-International Civil Aviation Organization (ICAO), to formal proceedings before the ICAO Council and the
+This panel seeks to consider the legal basis of airspace restrictions in international aviation, the operational and commercial challenges they impose on airlines including the economic and social side effects, and the range of dispute settlement mechanisms that are available to States: from consultations and negotiations under the auspices of the International Civil Aviation Organization (ICAO), to formal proceedings before the ICAO Council and the International Court of Justice (ICI), ad hoc arbitration, and claims based on racial discrimination.

-Moderator: • Marcelo Garcia, Senior Director, InterVISTAS
+• Marcelo Garcia, Senior Director, InterVISTAS

-- Floriane Lavaud, Counsel, Debevoise & Plimpton LLP; Co-Chair, ILW 2022 Organizing Committee; Co-Chair, ABILA Committee on International Arbitration - Yaw Nyampong, Legal Officer, International Civil Aviation Organization (ICAO) - Sahar T. Sadoughi, Doctoral Researcher, City Law School, City University of London
+- Joseph Klingler, Associate, Foley Hoag LLP - Floriane Lavaud, Counsel, Debevoise & Plimpton LLP; Co-Chair, ILW 2022 Organizing Committee; Co-Chair, ABILA Committee on International Arbitration - Yaw Nyampong, Legal Officer, International Civil Aviation Organization (ICAO) - Sahar T. Sadoughi, Doctoral Researcher, City Law School, City University of London